egcarl/liri-node-app/README.md

    * [DotEnv](https://www.npmjs.com/package/dotenv)

-   You will also need to create your own .env file with the following information filled in replacing the values with your API keys (no quotes):
+2. You will also need to create your own .env file with the following information filled in replacing the values with your API keys:

 ```js
 # Spotify API keys